janellewong/design-portfolio/README.md

-# React-portfolio
+# Art and Design Portfolio

-A boilrplate react portfolio to showcase your projects and work
+For applying to art and design related roles.

 Dummy-portfolio link -> https://shloksomani.github.io/react-portfolio/